aishaadambek/data-structures/README.md

-## data-structures
+## Common Data Structures
-Some hard-coded data structures.
+Hard-coded implementations of common data structures.
 Were required for university courses (CSCI 152 - Algorithms and Data Structures).

-## Getting Started
+### Getting Started

 You may run it either from terminal: 1.
 Type in your terminal window: javac filename.java, 2.
 To run your generated java class: java filename or using special IDEs (NetBeans, IntelliJ IDEA CE, etc.)